For Physicians10 min read

 Do EM locum physicians need a separate license for each state?

 Yes — you need an active medical license in every state where you practice.
-The Interstate Medical Licensure Compact (IMLC) streamlines this significantly for eligible physicians, allowing you to obtain licenses in multiple member states through a single application process.
+The Interstate Medical Licensure Compact (IMLC) streamlines this significantly for eligible physicians, allowing you to obtain licenses in multiple states through a single expedited application.

 What malpractice coverage do EM locum physicians get?